Ahh, the Pacific Northwest!

 The majority of the population refers to the PNW to include Washington, Oregon, and Idaho in the United States.

-Even broader, some may consider everything Pacific coastal from Oregon to Alaska as part of the PNW, and possibly even west until the continental divide (which would extend the area east to Jackson, Wyoming and Alberta, Canada).
+Even broader, some may consider everything Pacific coast from Oregon to Alaska as part of the PNW, and possibly even west until the continental divide (which would extend the area east to Jackson, Wyoming and Alberta, Canada).

 For this blog post, we will define the PNW “borders” broadly, as to cover the maximum amount of adventurous things to do in this region.